 Credit: Nancy K Parisi

-Saint Patrick's Day Parade (NYC)
+NYC Saint Patrick's Day Parade (New York City)

 Photograph: Dominick Totino